Tisza Party: Ideology and policy

-Prior to Magyar, Tisza was a minor conservative party, which defined itself as being 'ideology-free'.
+Prior to Magyar, Tisza was a minor conservative party, which defined itself as being "ideology-free".
 Under Magyar, Tisza Party has become a centre-right political party and a member of the European People's Party Group (EPP Group).
-Tisza, described as "synonymous with Magyar himself", has been described variously as a 'centrist anti-establishment party', as conservative, as 'conservative-liberal', or as national conservative.
-However, the party has avoided taking clear ideological positions to appeal to the widest electoral coalition possible.
+Tisza, described as "synonymous with Magyar himself", has been described variously as a "centrist anti-establishment party", conservative, liberal-conservative, conservative-liberal, or national conservative.
+The party has avoided taking clear ideological positions to appeal to the widest electoral coalition possible.

-Magyar chose Tisza due to similarities in views about an ideologically neutral centrist grassroot organization.
+Magyar chose Tisza, a grassroots party, due to similarities in views about an ideologically neutral centrist grassroot organization.
 He often spoke about creating a "third political force" in Hungary to abolish the System of National Cooperation (NER), which Fidesz uses to maintain control over society at large.
 He defended free speech after multiple members were fired from their civil jobs after appearing at demonstrations.

 Anti-corruption

-Magyar hosted multiple protests against the 'mafia state' and the allegedly corrupt NER.
+Magyar hosted multiple protests against the "mafia state" and the allegedly corrupt NER.
 Magyar has claimed that the Fidesz government has been enriching its allies and that a few families ran the entire country.
 The party has ruled out cooperation with the opposition since it regards them as complicit with the government.

-To stop the 'industrial-scale' corruption, Magyar wishes to take steps such as joining the European Public Prosecutor's Office (EPPO) and making the judiciary independent.
+To stop the "industrial-scale" corruption, Magyar wishes to take steps such as joining the European Public Prosecutor's Office (EPPO) and making the judiciary independent.
 This would come alongside strengthening checks and balances in the political system, and not prosecuting political opponents.
 The party also proposed declassifying the agent files from the Communist era to shed light on personal wealth gains during the rapid privatization period in the 1990s.

 Democracy

-Magyar has called for the President of Hungary to become a directly-elected position.
-He has also pledged to abolish the benefits for former presidents.
+Magyar has called for the President of Hungary to eventually become a directly-elected office.
+He has also pledged to abolish the pension and other benefits former presidents receive.

-A long-standing policy of Tisza, and one supported by Magyar, is to put term-limits on elected officials, and the party has proposed holding a referendum to limit the Prime Minister to serving a maximum of 2 terms (8 years).
+Tisza supports term limits for parliamentary offices and mandatory retirement ages for certain high-ranking judges.
+To this end, in July 2026, Tisza initiated and passed an amendment to the Fundamental Law capping service as prime minister at eight years and membership in the National Assembly at twelve years.
+The amendment also reintroduced the mandatory retirement age of seventy for judges of the Constitutional Court.
+The amendment was written to be retroactive, foreclosing the possibility of Viktor Orbán reassuming the premiership and effectively forcing the President of the Constitutional Court, the Fidesz-appointed Péter Polt, into retirement.

 Economy and public services

-Magyar has stated that a top priority for a Tisza government would be to recover the €20 billion of EU funds that the EU Commission withheld due to the Fidesz-led government breaching EU law.
-He plans to use these funds to 'kick-start' the economy and help smaller businesses.
+Magyar has stated that a top priority for a Tisza government is recovering the €20 billion of EU funds that the European Commission withheld due to the Fidesz-led government breaching EU law on immigration and asylum-seeking.
+He plans to use these funds to "kick-start" the economy and help smaller businesses.
 Magyar also supports the creation of national minimums, such as on energy and welfare.

-Furthermore, Magyar has voiced support for the adoption of the Euro, citing the "stability and predictability" it would give to "the markets, Hungarian entrepreneurs and Hungarians".
+Furthermore, Magyar has voiced support for the adoption of the Euro, citing the "stability and predictability" it would give to "the markets, Hungarian entrepreneurs, and Hungarians".